 The New York Times article quotes Walmart’s chief executive, Bill Simon, as stating, “This is a tragedy and we are profoundly sorry that one of our trucks was involved.
 We are working quickly to understand what happened and are cooperating fully with law enforcement to aid their investigation.”
 The investigation into the crash is ongoing.

 When passenger vehicles collide with massive tractor-trailer or semi-trucks, the personal injuries can be overwhelming.

 Like for Mr. Morgan, the time away from work can cause irreversible losses.
-While Mr. Morgan’s reputation as a comedian will probably not suffer as badly as the extent of his physical injuries, his career depends on the ability to continue performing on stage.
+Mr. Morgan’s reputation as a comedian will probably not suffer as badly as the extent of his physical injuries.
+However, his career depends on the ability to continue performing on stage.

 Some New Jersey residents can’t count on their reputations alone to carry their careers forward.
-After suffering a semi-truck and car crash, you would likely require time to heal away from work, which could mean lost wages.
+After suffering a semi-truck and car crash, you would likely require time to heal away from work.
+This could mean lost wages.
 Medical bills and ongoing therapy demand payments – but who should pay?

-If the facts in the Tracy Morgan crash reveal that Walmart could be held vicariously liable for the crash, then Walmart would be responsible for paying for those medical bills, lost time from work, and even loss of enjoyment of life.
+If the facts in the Tracy Morgan crash reveal that Walmart could be held vicariously liable for the crash, then Walmart would be responsible for paying for those medical bills.
+They could also be held responsible for lost time from work, and even loss of enjoyment of life.
 Even if Walmart had not issued a public statement, the company would still be responsible for personal injuries resulting from an employee’s actions.